Super Sidekicks 3: The Next Glory: Development and release

 Super Sidekicks 3: The Next Glory was co-headed by director H. Kawano and producer Eikichi Kawasaki, who was involved in the two previous Super Sidekicks entries.
 A member under the pseudonym "Uzumasa Seven" worked as main programmer, with "Kanimaro" and "Perfomaru" acting as designers.
 Shinsekai Gakkyoku Zatsugidan members Akihiro "Ackey" Uchida and Pearl Shibakichi handled the sound design.
 Other members collaborated in its development.
 Super Sidekicks 3 was first released by SNK for the Neo Geo MVS in Japan on March 6, 1995, and North America in April, and later for Neo Geo AES on April 7.
 It was also showcased by SNK during the 1995 ACME show.
 The game was later re-released for the Neo Geo CD in Japan on June 23, 1995 and North America in October 1996.
 In 2008, it was included as part of SNK Arcade Classics Vol. 1 for Wii, PlayStation 2 and PlayStation Portable.
-In 2013, it was also included as part of the Volume 2 game card for Neo Geo X. Hamster Corporation re-released the title for Nintendo Switch, PlayStation 4 and Xbox One in June 2018 under their Arcade Archives series.
+In 2013, it was also included as part of the Volume 2 game card for Neo Geo X. Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch and Windows; this version was removed from storefronts due to issues regarding the Republic of China.